Shadow Priest DPS Mythic+ Tips — Dragonflight 10.0.7

-On this page, you will find tips and advice to tackle Mythic+ dungeons with your Shadow Priest in World of Warcraft — Battle for Azeroth (BfA) 8.1.
+In this guide, you will find tips and advice to tackle Mythic+ dungeons with your Shadow Priest in World of Warcraft — Dragonflight 10.0.7.

 Both the single-target and multi-target rotations do not change in Mythic+ content.
 For more information about the Shadow Priest DPS rotation, refer back to the Rotation, Cooldowns, and Abilities page.

 With all the ways our kit has to do damage, you might need clarification as to what this looks like in a Mythic+ scenario.
 This section is not aimed at covering every scenario, but just the common ones with the suggested Mythic+ talents.

 Before I show an example, here is the TLDR/easy version of the AoE priority in Mythic+, see the rotation guide for the full priority, but use this as a starting point if you feel overwhelmed.

 - If the pack is big enough, you should strongly consider using your cooldowns.
 Getting as many casts of your cooldown without losing uses of it or not having it for a boss is the biggest point of improvement most players can make in dungeons.

 - Use Shadow Crash to get your DoTs rolling.
 If this is on cooldown as you pull the pack; you need to do your best to DoT as many targets manually as possible while weaving in other spells.